Harismur98/timing_system_hardware/readme.md

 # Leaderboard System

-A Node.js-based RFID leaderboard system that reads RFID card data from a serial (COM) port and tracks lap times, intervals, and leaderboards in real time.
+A Node.js-based leaderboard system that reads transponder data from a serial (COM) port and tracks lap times, intervals, and leaderboards in real time.

 ---